 If you do want to make a real estate investment in Nicaragua, don’t be in a rush.
 It is currently a buyer’s market with many Westerners looking to exit their investments.
 Come to Nicaragua, spend a few weeks or months if you want, and negotiate.
 You should be able to land some undervalued property at some attractive prices for your lifestyle or Plan B.

-If you want a good buyer’s agent who can help you navigate the market – get in touch with me.
-He can help you save money by avoiding mistakes and by sharing local insights to make the right purchase.
+If you want a good buyer’s agent who can help you navigate the market – get in touch with Natalie.
+She can help you save money by avoiding mistakes and by sharing local insights to make the right purchase.